Nrpickle/PCB-versioning/README.md

 - Switch to df13's that can solder to the board (e.g. the ones the pixhawk uses)

 #### Functional
+- Important! the middle pin of the mcu header needs to be connected to the middle pin of the debug header (di) with a bodge wire

 #### Documentation
 - Molex connector pinout needs to be fixed on internal documentation (they are currently reversed)